 Acupuncture to improve male infertility

 Male infertility is a common problem and one that often seems difficult to address.
 By using dietary and lifestyle advice along with acupuncture, sperm production, sperm transit and sexual performance can be improved to further enhance the chances of conception.
-Low morphology rates can also be addressed with acupuncture, supplementation and lifestyle changes and I have been able to improve the general quality of sperm samples taken after a course of acupuncture treatment.
+Low morphology rates can also be addressed with acupuncture, supplementation and lifestyle changes and we have been able to improve the general quality of sperm samples taken after a course of acupuncture treatment.

 I would encourage men with a slightly lower than average sperm result to read my blog article Could it be Sperm DNA Fragmentation?
 All the information is extracted from the most up to date medical textbook on the subject.
 Sperm DNA Fragmentation is becoming a hot topic in America and is an emerging new form of diagnostic that can help patients understand why they have been struggling to conceive and what can be done.